Section A. General Information and Statutes

 - Applicant is upgrading any commercial license: Class “C” to Class “B” or Class “B” to Class “A”.

-- Applicant’s license has been revoked for any reason, and he or she wants to receive another commercial license.
+- Applicant’s license has been revoked for any reason, and they want to receive another commercial license.

 - Applicant’s CDL has been expired more than 5 years.

-Federal regulation allows states to exempt three groups of drivers from the general rule that a CDL is required to drive vehicles over 26,000 pounds.
+Federal regulation allows states to exempt certain drivers from the general rule that a CDL is required to drive vehicles over 26,000 pounds.

 New Mexico Class E (CDL exempt) license